korinne/example-spa-worker-hyperdrive/README.md

 1. `docker-compose up -d`
    - Creates container with postgres in it, and seed with the "init.sql" data.
 2. `npm run dev`

+If you update the "init.sql" file, make sure to run `docker-compose down -v` to teardown.

 ## Deploying